 Variable Annuities are Not Necessarily the Best Choice

-You may be surprised to learn that heads of large corporations, like Bill Gates, frequently sell of shares of their own companies stock in order to diversify their holdings.
-This may seem to be in direct contradiction with the message that your own company sends you about investing your 401k in their stock, particularly if they offer incentives and company matches to encourage said investing.
-The fact is, companies don’t really see inside investing as a show of loyalty, and the more that you invest into a company, the greater risk you run of loosing the majority of your investments should the company’s stock values suddenly plummet.
+You may be surprised to learn that heads of large corporations, like Bill Gates, frequently sell shares of their companies stock to diversify their holdings.
+This may seem to be in direct contradiction with the message that your own company sends you about investing your 401(k) in their stock, mainly if they offer incentives and company matches to encourage said investing.
+The fact is, companies don’t see inside investing as a show of loyalty, and the more that you invest into a company, the greater risk you run of losing the majority of your investments should the company’s stock values suddenly plummet.
 Your career, your finances, and your security already depend on the future of your company, why risk losing even more if the company goes belly up?

-You know the saying: if it sounds too good to be true, it usually is.
-Luckily, the Solo 401K option not only sounds good, but for most self-employed business owners, provides a way to accrue greater retirement savings.
+Solo 401(K) Options: Know Before You Invest: You know the saying: if it sounds too good to be true, it usually is.
+Luckily, the Solo 401(K) option not only sounds good but for most self-employed business owners, provides a way to accrue greater retirement savings.
 Before you sign on that dotted line, however, here are a few caveats to consider.

-The importance of meeting with your accountant and personal financial planner before investing in, or deciding on, any financial retirement plan, cannot be stressed enough, particularly if you are a small business owner with employees.
+Explore your Solo 401(K) Options: The importance of meeting with your accountant and personal financial planner before investing in, or deciding on, any financial retirement plan, cannot be stressed enough, mainly if you are a small business owner with employees.
 Always remember that smart financial planning today leads to a more enjoyable retirement in the future.